Electron-phonon origins of unconventional resistivity in moderately correlated perovskite oxides

-The origin of the unexpected $\sim T^2$ behavior from el-ph scattering can be explained by the shape of the Fermi surface of \smo{}, which is characterized by cylinders in each Cartesian direction in reciprocal space~\cite{mirjolet2021,Cappelli2022}.
-As discussed by Kukkonen~\cite{Kukkonen1978} and in the End Matter Sec.~\ref{sec:kukkonen_model}, a cylindrical Fermi surface results in three distinct temperature regimes, determined by the dimensions of the cylinder, i.e., its diameter $2k_r$ and length $2k_l$.
+\textit{Origin of $T^2$ resistivity scaling} Finally, we turn to the origin of the unexpected $\sim T^2$ behavior from el-ph scattering observed in all of the oxides (see Fig.~\ref{fig:resistivity}).
+A key element to explaining this behavior is the fact that the Fermi surface in the $t_{2g}$ perovskite oxides under study has cylindrical sheets~\cite{mirjolet2021,Cappelli2022}, as shown in the insets in Fig.~\ref{fig:resistivity}.
+As discussed by Kukkonen~\cite{Kukkonen1978} and in Ref.~\citenum{Dylla2019} (see End Matter for details), a cylindrical Fermi surface results in three distinct temperature regimes, determined by the dimensions of the cylinder, i.e., its diameter $2k_r$ and length $2k_l$.
 These define temperature scales $T_d=\hbar s 2 k_r/k_{\text{B}}$ and $T_l=\hbar s 2k_l/k_{\text{B}}$, respectively ($s$ is an isotropic speed of sound in the material).
-For very low $T$ ($T \ll T_d$), $\rho$ is expected to follow a $T^5$ dependence based on the normal Bloch–Gr\"{u}neisen (BG) arguments \cite{Ziman1960,Kukkonen1978} (see End Matter Sec.~\ref{sec:kukkonen_model}).
+For very low $T$ ($T \ll T_d$), $\rho$ is expected to follow a $T^5$ dependence based on the normal BG arguments \cite{Ziman1960,Kukkonen1978}.
 Similarly, for very high $T$ ($T\gg T_l,\Theta_{\text{D}}$, where $\Theta_{\text{D}}$ is the Debye temperature), $\rho$ will be proportional to $T$ since, from BG, the only $T$ dependence comes from the phonon distribution function, which is linear in $T$.

 The interesting regime is $T_d\lesssim T \lesssim T_l$.
 Here, large-angle scattering dominates in the radial direction of the cylinder.
 Assuming deformation-potential-like scattering matrix elements ($\propto q$), the phase space for scattering along the length of the cylinder increases with $T$.
 Finally, the phonon distribution function is also linear in $T$, as it depends on the intersection between the phonon sphere (assuming a Debye phonon) of radius $q_T=k_{\text{B}}/\hbar s$ and the cylindrical Fermi surface, and thus is approximately $\pi k_r^2 2q_T\propto T$.
 Therefore, in total, we have $\rho(T)\propto T^2$.